Next Home

 The Bed Wetter: Like Blood Nap (below), The Bed Wetter chronicles a urination dream.
 The power line motif may be viewed as desynchronous brain activity.
 This white noise prevents dreams from becoming fully conscious to the sleeper.

-I dare say that the depiction of a detached male member limited the number of comic book stores willing to carry my book, although there was other questionable material included in Epic Dermis n1.
+The depiction of a detached male member likely limited the number of comic book stores willing to carry my book, although there was other questionable material included in Epic Dermis n1.
 It is funny how obvious all this is in hindsight.
 At the time, being an alternative comicbook artist was considered a dangerous job.

 (Storyboards appear in linked pages.)